nickmuse/legion/shoecalc.md

 ### Shoe's Takeaways
 - JJ is a serious contender for the GOAT.
 While the Neighborhood Roadies' system is a system that both over-utilizes its star player and generates numbers through higher quantities of short plays, it stands to reason that JJ would likely thrive equally in a system with less sporatic execution.
 - Second round talent needs to be redefined if teams want to stay relevant.
-- Delmonte's value as running back will win games.
+- It needs to be said that Delmonte's value as running back will win games.

-### Closing
-We'll never truly be able to 'rank' receivers.
+- We'll never truly be able to 'rank' receivers.
 The obvious grain of salt to consider here is who was quarterbacking for recievers during their peak/worst performances.
 QBs can also over/under utilize receivers.
 These chemistries are certainly something to consider when building a team.
+This is where your sense should be factored in.
+There are players at all tiers of this chart that would be positioned higher if they were simply more heavily utilized.
+Players like Dingo, Maca and Esco are players who I personally put in that category.